ozanj/student_list_policy/slides/README.md

 If changes to figures aren't being updated, may need to clear cache/delete currently saved images:

+in terminal, go to root directory for student_list_policy, then type these commands in terminal

 ```
 rm slides/.cache/*
 rm slides/assets/fig/*